-In order to ask and answer ‘How many?’ in Korean you need to know Korean numbers and Korean counting units.
+In this lesson, you will learn about Korean counting units, and how to ask and answer ‘How many?‘ in Korean.
+In order to ask and answer ‘How many?’ in Korean, you need to know Korean numbers and Korean counting units.
 In the previous lesson, you learned Sino Korean numbers and native Korean numbers.

 In this lesson, we will teach you how to ask ‘How many?’ in Korean and how to use Korean counting units together with Korean numbers to answer this question.
 First, let’s look at the basic way to say ‘How many?’ in Korean.